mohamedabdelmaksoud2000/interview-task/back-end.md

 ###### A: This **doesn't** come as a requirement; however, we value using practices like configurations/fixtures to control these stuff, rather than adding some admin panel to enter these data.

 ##### Q: Do I need to provide a functional user interface to represent the task?
 Can I use a ready-made library that implements all the required functionalities?
-###### A: No, the task is clearly about assessing your technical knowledge and problem solving from a design and architecture point of view; not showing this means you are failing the task requirements.
+###### A: Yes, the task is clearly about assessing your technical knowledge and problem solving from a design and architecture point of view; and showing this means you are fullfill the task requirements.